 Some complaints of poor germination rate.
+Require refrigerated stratification.

 You will, of course, need to decide what types of fruit you wish to grow, though this will be restricted somewhat by the climate in which you live.
-You will likely find countless varieties of plants to pick from, some of which are quite novel and unlike anything you could buy in a store.
-There is even more to think about before buying fruit seeds, such as whether you want F1 or open-pollinated varieties and if you should choose a variety pack of fruit seeds or individual packets.
+You will likely find countless varieties of plants to pick from, some of which are quite novel and unlike anything you could get in a store.
+There is more to think about before choosing fruit seeds, such as whether you want F1 or open-pollinated varieties and if you should choose a variety pack of fruit seeds or individual packets.

 One of your first decisions should be regarding the types of fruit you wish to grow.
 Some fruits are easier to grow from seed than others.
 For example, you can grow strawberries from seed to fruit in a few months, but it takes years to grow an apple tree that produces fruit.
-In these cases, it may be better to buy live plants or small trees in order to get a harvest sooner.
+In these cases, it may be better to get live plants or small trees in order to get a harvest sooner.
 That said, some people love the challenge of growing all kinds of fruit from seed.

 Melons, berries, passion fruit, and tomatoes are some of the easiest fruits to grow from seed.
 Let’s take a look at each.